 The palace is actually a replica of the Sultan’s palace centuries ago.
 It was said to be destroyed by a huge fire caused by lightning under Allah’s will.

 As the name suggests, the palace depicts mostly the histories and cultures of Malacca Sultanate during its golden ages.
-In the 1400s, the strategic location of Melaka made it one of the greatest port in the world, connecting the trades of the western and eastern world.
+In the 1400s, the strategic location of Melaka made it one of the greatest ports in the world, connecting the trades of the western and eastern world.

 Legends and myths are also shown in interesting infographics in the palace so be sure to pay a visit.